Case Study

 “Honestly the best thing I have tried this year.
 I have been using this for three months and the results speak for themselves.
 Link in bio.”

 Twenty influencers posted variations of this without any disclosure.
 No #ad.
 No #sponsored.
 No 'paid partnership.'
 The agency briefed them, paid them and approved the content.
 Under FTC Endorsement Guides 2023, the agency that organises and manages an influencer campaign bears direct responsibility for disclosure failures.
-This is not a technicality — the FTC has issued civil investigative demands to agencies, not just brands, for exactly this pattern.
-The ASA and CMA have publicly named agencies in influencer non-disclosure rulings.
+The FTC has issued civil investigative demands to agencies, not just brands, for exactly this pattern.
 Each post is a separate violation.

 The fix

-Every piece of paid, gifted or incentivised influencer content must include clear, prominent disclosure before any promotional content. '#Ad' or 'Paid partnership with [Brand]' must appear at the start of the caption — not buried in hashtags, not at the end.
+Every piece of paid, gifted or incentivised influencer content must include clear, prominent disclosure before any promotional content. '#Ad' or 'Paid partnership with [Brand]' must appear at the start of the caption.
 The agency's influencer brief must include mandatory disclosure language and the contract must require it.
-Content must not be approved without visible disclosure.

 If not fixed

 FTC civil investigative demand.
 ASA public ruling.
 CMA enforcement notice.
-Brand reputational damage.
 Agency named publicly.

 The FCA violation could result in criminal prosecution.
 The CASL violation had been running for two years building liability on every send.
 The drip pricing was being amplified by paid ads the agency was managing.
 The influencer campaign had twenty posts live without a single disclosure.